PelionIoT/virtual-demo-for-pelion/README.md

     $ docker cp pelion-demo:/build/mbed-cloud-client-example/__x86_x64_NativeLinux_mbedtls/Debug/mbedCloudClientExample.elf ./firmwares/current_fw.bin

 4. Let's alter the emitted simulated vibration value sent by the virtual demo to be multiplied by 1000.
-Using `vi` editor, open `source/blinky.cpp` and change the line to the following (line :295):
+Using `vi` editor, open `source/blinky.cpp`, navigate to line `:307` and add the following line:

     ```
-    _sensed_count = randomvib * 1000;
+    _sensed_count = _sensed_count * 1000;
     ```

     Save and exit.

 5. Bootstrap a new development container of the virtual demo image to use it for building our new firmware.
-Notice that we local mount the credential sources and the manifest configuration we copied in step 3 above, so that they are available from inside the new container:
+Notice that we local mount the credential sources and the manifest configuration we copied in step 3 above so that they are available from inside the new container:
     ```
     $ docker run -it --name pelion-demo-dev \
      -v $(pwd)/source/blinky.cpp:/build/mbed-cloud-client-example/source/blinky.cpp \